musix787-sketch/databases/source/backups-restore.rst

 Backups fail silently more often than they fail loudly.
 A backup job can run green for months while producing a file that can't actually be restored.

-.. dropdown:: A basic restore drill checklist
+A basic restore drill checklist

    - Spin up a fresh instance, separate from production
    - Restore the latest backup onto it